Thomas Zeltner: Past

 In 1999–2000, at the request of the then-Director General of WHO, Gro Harlem Brundtland, Zeltner chaired a committee which investigated the efforts of multinational tobacco companies to undermine tobacco control activities of the World Health Organization (2000).
 This landmark report marks the beginning of the development of the WHO Framework Convention on Tobacco Control (2003).
-With his efforts to reduce tobacco consumption in Switzerland, Zeltner became a favorite adversary of big tobacco and was nicknamed “the Tobacco Taliban."
+With his efforts to reduce tobacco consumption in Switzerland, Zeltner became a favorite adversary of big tobacco and was nicknamed “the Tobacco Taliban.".
+Zeltner was a member and vice-president of the executive board of the World Health Organization (WHO) (1999-2002).
+He chaired the committee to reform the governance rules of the WHO in 2002–4.
+He was also Executive President of the WHO Regional Committee for Europe (1994–95) and Chairman of the Governing Council of the International Agency for Research on Cancer, (1998-2000).
+Between 2012 and 2014, Zeltner served the World Health Organization (WHO) in the capacity of a Special Envoy.